I’ve been hit by an uninsured driver – what should I do?

 What will happen to my no claims?

-This can vary, but if it’s proven the accident wasn’t your fault, some insurers can ensure that your no claims isn’t affected.
+This can vary, but if it’s proven the accident wasn’t your fault and you were hit by an uninsured driver, some insurers can ensure that your no claims isn’t affected.
 At 1ST CENTRAL we’re proud to be one of them.
 Our Uninsured Driver Promise is there to make the process easier for you.
 We won’t reduce your No Claims Discount and will refund your policy excess.
 You’ll just need to have your details at the ready again.

 We’ll need: